jonathanhogg/flitter/docs/physics.md

 `state` and `id` can be any non-null vectors, but `id` must be unique within the system and `state` must be unique if multiple simultaneous systems are used.
 Obviously one should avoid using a `state` prefix that might collide with other users of the state dictionary, such as MIDI controllers.
+One should also not use `:clock` as the id of a particle.

 ## Example